 In Venezuela, Fanny Hausmann celebrated Rosh Hashanah by cooking honey-and-apple cakes, visiting the elderly and gathering with family and friends.

-- Colombian president: Proud to be called 'the Israel of Latin America'
+- Proud to Be 'The Israel of Latin America'

 This year the customs will be quite similar: She will attend service at the synagogue Wednesday to bring in the Jewish New Year and then host a big dinner for more than two dozen relatives.